Blood Thinners: Anticoagulants & Antiplatelet Drugs

 Blood thinners are medications used to prevent blood clots from forming.
 They can also keep existing clots from getting larger and blocking more blood flow through the body’s vessels.
 These medications, when used correctly, prevent blood clots, heart attacks, strokes, and other heart- and blood vessel-related complications.

 The two main types of blood thinners are anticoagulants, which include warfarin and heparin, and antiplatelet drugs, such as aspirin.

 Blood thinners are prescribed to treat a variety of health conditions that can cause blood clots.

 Clots that form in the arteries, veins and heart can lead to heart attacks, strokes and blockages that can cause other health problems.

-Signs and symptoms of blood clots include swelling, warm sensations, inflammation or redness, pain or tenderness, and skin discoloration on the surface of the skin of the affected area.
+Signs and symptoms of blood clots in the arms and legs include swelling, warm sensations, inflammation or redness, pain or tenderness, and skin discoloration on the surface of the skin of the affected area.